pelotech/data-sync-operator/README.md

 # data-sync-operator
-K8s operator designed to orchestrate the syncing of datavolumes
+A Kubernetes Operator designed to handle the lifecycle around "Workspaces".
+Name change pending

 ## Description
 This project is currently in active development and should be considered pre-alpha in its current state.